siandav/cosferlabwork/Week4/python/day4 labs/titanic/readme.md

 [Cheater1](https://www.kaggle.com/evgenypotapov/notebook602c8b4de2),
 [Cheater2](https://www.kaggle.com/maryragozina/notebook9849f51564),
 [Cheater3](https://www.kaggle.com/andrej0marinchenko/titanic-machine-learning-from-disaster/notebook)<br/>
 - The cheaters 1 and 2 are cheaters and lazy, because they just did a small and very confused for loop (the one below in the image) that play around the test table faking is doing something usefull.
-But in the end, they just extract the results from the internet and submit this csv as the predicted ones;
+But in the end, they just extract the results from the internet and submit as the predicted values;
 - The cheater 3 actually do the same as the others in the end, but at least did some good EDA.
-In the beginning look like that is working with the data to get some insights, he worked with the nulls in some columns and even did some plots using matplotlib pyplot, scatter_3d, scatter, FacetGrid.
-Actually was really nice to see different plots applied in the EDA, it was possible to get insights from this notebook even the author cheating.
-In the end of the notebook the author used an decision tree, however in the end, where he was suppose to submit the predict values gotten from decision tree, he did the same as the other 2 cheaters above.<br/>
+In the explored the data to get some insights, he worked with the nulls in some columns and even did some plots using matplotlib pyplot, scatter_3d, scatter, FacetGrid.
+Actually was really nice to see different plots applied in the EDA, it was possible to get some data insights from this notebook.
+In the end of the notebook the author used an decision tree, however in the end, where he was suppose to submit the predict values gotten from decision tree, he did the same as the others.<br/>

 "For" that the cheaters used to play around the test dataframe:
 <img src="https://github.com/cosfer2804/cosferlabwork/blob/main/Week4/python/day4%20labs/titanic/for.png">